Can a will be changed?

 What can go wrong

-If you try to change a will informally, without following valid will requirements, the changes may not be recognised by the courts.
-This can lead to disputes among family members and may result in your estate being distributed according to the old will, regardless of your current wishes.
-Even worse, unclear or improperly executed changes can trigger someone contesting a will, resulting in costly legal battles and delays in settling your estate.
+Where a will is changed informally, without following valid will requirements, the changes may not be recognised by the courts.
+This can lead to disputes among family members and may result in an estate being distributed according to the old will, regardless of the person's current wishes.
+Unclear or improperly executed changes can result in someone contesting a will, which may lead to legal costs and delays in settling an estate.

 What to consider